 At first, he was holding on to the rail, all sensible like.
 He got halfway down the flight of stairs, taking it easy.
 I was behind him, by the way.

 I said something, I can’t remember what.
 He turned to answer me, mid-step.
 That was the moment.
-Footing was lost…down he tumbled.
+He lost his footing… and down he tumbled.

 He had a lesson to learn, don’t look back when you are walking down the stairs.
 There was a lesson for me too, always walk in front of him coming down the stairs, always walk behind on the way up.

 Anyway, I digress a little.
-Get yourself one of the .
-Better safe than sorry.
+Get yourself one of the best stair gates.
+Better to be safe than sorry.

 When you do buy one, make sure an adult can open it with one hand.